 Dawn Smith is a partner at Smith & Files, LLC where she practices family and education law.
-She has represented children and families for over 28 years.
+She has represented children and families for over 32 years.
 Immediately prior to joining the firm, Dawn was a partner at one of Atlanta’s most prestigious family law firms.
 She also served as Deputy Director of Atlanta Volunteer Lawyers Foundation where she was responsible for administration of the city’s largest pro bono family law program.
 In this role, Dawn worked in partnership with the Judges of the Fulton County Family Court to provide trained Guardian ad Litems in contested custody matters.
 She has trained Guardian ad Litems throughout the state and has lectured on their role nationally.
 Dawn is frequently appointed by Courts to serve as Guardian ad Litem in family law cases.
 She also is a certified arbitrator and mediates family law cases.
 Dawn is one of 40 fellows of the Georgia Chapter of the American Academy of Matrimonial Lawyers, a highly respected organization comprised of the top family law practitioners in the State.
-In 2017 and 2018 she was named to the Super Lawyers® list of Top 50 Women in Georgia, in addition to being named Top 100 Super Lawyers in Georgia.
+Every year since 2018 she has been named to the Super Lawyers® list of Top 50 Women in Georgia and Top 100 Super Lawyers® in Georgia.

 In addition to her expertise in family law, Dawn is recognized as one of the leading advocates for the civil and educational rights of children with disabilities.
 She is the past President of the Board of Directors of the Council of Parent Attorneys and Advocates, the national membership organization for special education attorneys and advocates.
 She has pursued actions on behalf of children in state and federal trial courts as well as in the 11th Circuit Court of Appeals and the United States Supreme Court.
 Dawn is a frequent lecturer both nationally and locally on the rights of children.
 At the firm, Dawn provides quality legal services on behalf of children and lends her expertise in this area to all of our family law endeavors.